 Education is much more than just reading, writing, and mathematics skills which can be improved through innovative internet resources like Khan Academy tutorials online.
 The report has identified four priorities areas that need to be addressed at the global level to improve education:

 - Tracking and accountability and

 UNESCO has also launched the ‘Quality Teacher in Action’ campaign to generate discussion about teachers, their roles, and responsibilities in local communities.
 The petition aims to celebrate great teachers while calling for all stakeholders responsible for education to be accountable for children’s rights to learning.

 With the amount of time they dedicate to educating our children, it only fits that we celebrate World Teacher’s Day every year.
-It may be hard for some people to think about teachers outside of school hours (and with good reason).
+It may be hard for some people to think about teachers outside school hours (and for a good reason).
 Still, this holiday is an excellent opportunity to recognize all their efforts and contributions to society and show gratitude for everything they do.